 Bitner (1992) states that there is a positive relationship between dimensions of atmosphere, function and space, signs, symbols, and artifacts to customer satisfaction.
 Customer satisfaction positively affects customer loyalty by considering the perceived quality of service and satisfaction is the deciding factor.
 Satisfaction gained from customer experience can develop into loyalty [Lovelock and Wirzt, (2011), p.28].
 With the creation of an optimal level of customer satisfaction then encourages the creation of loyalty in customer mind who feel satisfied earlier.
-If a business entity improves customer satisfaction then customer loyalty will also increase, likewise if a business entity decrease.
+If a business entity improves customer satisfaction then customer loyalty will also increase, likewise if a business entity decreases customer satisfaction then customer loyalty will also decrease.